top of page

 Neurodiversity is an approach to education and ability that supports the fact that various neurological conditions are the effect of normal changes and variations in the human genome.

 ADHD, Autism, Dyspraxia, Anxiety, Bipolar, Depression, and Dyslexia all fall within the spectrum of “Neurodiversity” and are all neurodiverse conditions.
-Visit this page for more information about autism counseling for adults.

 Neuro-differences are recognised and appreciated as a social category similar to differences in ethnicity, sexual orientation, gender, or ability.